 Every year, all employees that may be exposed to the risk of bribery or fraud as part of their duties complete training vis-à-vis the UK Bribery Act.
 In support of the child and young workers protection policy, all managers and employees who are discharging responsibilities that involve children or young adults, including employees, attend regular safeguarding and awareness training.
 Specially trained Designated Safeguarding Officers are at hand to enforce the safeguarding policy and support the administering of training.

 As our business expands, we are mindful of the increased risks relating to modern slavery associated with new market entry and high volume employment sectors such as accommodation and food and beverage operations.
 We ensure we abide by all local labour laws and that the policies that relate to modern slavery are an essential part of any induction programme.

 The Company understands that modern slavery risk is continually evolving, and will remain vigilant to slavery and human trafficking in its supply chains.
 We will always comply with local legislation and adopt global standards in the way we work with our people and our suppliers.
 We continue to monitor the performance of our measures to detect and prevent modern slavery in our supply chains.

 Merlin will always seek to do the right thing by its employee and its communities and operates within a framework of continuous self-assessment and improvement.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2018.
+This is a Group statement which also covers the subsidiaries that apply to the disclosure criteria of the Act, namely Merlin Attractions Operations Limited and Merlin Entertainments (SEA LIFE) Limited.
 It has been approved by the Board of Directors of Merlin Entertainments plc.